ultreyaonline/standalone/HOSTING.md

 ## Mailgun
 You can create a Mailgun account in just a couple minutes online at https://mailgun.com

-Mailgun offers 5K emails free per month for the first 3 months.

 Once you've created the account and configured the Domain and DNS, you will need your Mailgun Domain and your Mailgun Private API Key.

-On your server, in the Ultreya Laravel app directory, in the `.env` file you will need to enter these details:
+On your server, in the Laravel application directory, in the `.env` file you will need to enter these details:

 ```text
 MAIL_DRIVER=mailgun